Last Updated on November 15, 2022 by Editorial Team

-Pretty unfortunate that still many people equates dyslexia with lower IQ.
-Considering the number of famous inventors, scientists, actors, presidents born with dyslexia, it is evident that dyslexia have nothing to do with low IQ.
+Pretty unfortunate that still many people equate dyslexia with lower IQ.
+Considering the number of famous inventors, scientists, actors, and presidents born with dyslexia, it is evident that dyslexia has nothing to do with low IQ.

 Who could’ve thought the most brilliant mind ever born in the history of humankind, Albert Einstein, had difficulty with reading aloud and word retrieval?

 The point here is that dyslexia is just not the end of the academic road.
-Every dyslexic individual sees and learn about the world with a different perspective, as in the case of Albert Einstein.
-He was outside -the-box thinker.
-So can be you, your kid or anyone with the dyslexia.
+Every dyslexic individual sees and learns about the world from a different perspective, as in the case of Albert Einstein.
+He was an outside-the-box thinker.
+So can be you, your kid, or anyone with dyslexia.
 Just because you have dyslexia doesn’t mean you’re inferior.

-To further boost morale of our dear readers, we gathered a list of 10 most famous scientists with dyslexia.
-Scientists mentioned below were able to achieve greatest heights even in the times when there was hardly any assistance for dyslexia.
+To further boost the morale of our dear readers, we gathered a list of the most famous scientists with dyslexia.
+Scientists mentioned below were able to achieve the greatest heights even in times when there was hardly any assistance for dyslexia.

-Alexander Graham Bell (3 March 1847 – 2 August 1922) was a renowned inventor and scientist famous for his invention of practical telephone.
-Telephone was the outcome of his effort to create a device for helping deaf people.
+Alexander Graham Bell (3 March 1847 – 2 August 1922) was a renowned inventor and scientist famous for his invention of the practical telephone.
+The telephone was the outcome of his effort to create a device for helping deaf people.

 His school years were really not that great.
 He struggled through school due to his dyslexia.
-Other than his subjects of interests, his school records were majorly filled with absenteeism and poor grades.
-But, that didn’t stop him for developing greatest inventions of all time.
+Other than his subjects of interest, his school records were majorly filled with absenteeism and poor grades.
+But, that didn’t stop him for developing the greatest inventions of all time.

 He is also well known today as one of the founders of the National Geographic society